 Just about any place you find on TravelOregon.com can be added to your own Oregon Roadtrippers Account.
 Find out how.

 We’ve partnered with Roadtrippers to provide a great way to plan a trip around Oregon.
 So start planning your next road trip to here, there or pretty much anywhere in Oregon.

 Lake Owyhee offers visitors, hiking, swimming, boating, fishing picnicking, animal watching and historic sites.

 A boat trip up the lake from the park is one of the many not-to-be-missed experiences in eastern Oregon.
 Look closely!
 Bighorn sheep and pronghorn antelope live here, as do golden eagles, coyotes,mule deer, wild horses and (rarely) mountain lions.
 Critters aren’t your game?
 Rockhounds and hikers are welcome to this wilderness paradise.
 Use the park as your base camp to explore the badlands of Oregon.

 Vital stats: Food, marine fuel and ice are all available.
 All campsites are first-come, first-served.
 Two tepees are reservable by phone.
-When you rent a tepee, you get free use of a canoe.
 The campground offers 30 electrical sites and 10 tent sites (maximum site 55 feet).
 The park is open March – November.

 What’s around here?
 Location & Nearby Things to See & Do

 These maps and directions are for planning purposes only.
 You may find that construction projects, traffic, or other events may cause road conditions to differ from the map results.
 For travel options, weather and road conditions, visit tripcheck.com, call 511 (in Oregon only), 800.977.6368 or 503.588.2941.

 Is any of the information on this page incorrect?